 Where admission and withdrawal is concerned or in written dealings with the School Management and Heads of Departments, again the rule applies that communication will be in English in the English Stream but in German in the German one.
 We do, however, ask for your understanding that our teaching and administrative staff are not trained as translators and that our capacities would be overstretched if we were to send out each and every document in English and in German.
 This applies particularly to reports, testimonials, information from bus companies and Hong Kong authorities and for surveys encompassing the whole school.
 Should problems of understanding arise, any member of staff or the KPRs will gladly provide assistance.
 Should there be need for official translations of, say, reports, we can arrange for them to be done but will have to charge for the service.

 For obvious reasons, the school will use English in written communication in areas staffed exclusively by English speakers.
 This applies among other things to debentures, billing, reminders, remission of school fees and contact with alumni.
-Should you wish to use German in these areas, please get in touch with our Chief Operating Officer.
+Should you wish to use German in these areas, please get in touch with our Managing Director.